polarfire-soc/hart-software-services/README.md

     $ make BOARD=mpfs-icicle-kit-es config

-Alternatively, copy the default config for your board - e.g.,
+Alternatively, copy the default config for your board.
+For example:

     $ cp boards/mpfs-icicle-kit-es/def_config .config